+The following guidance on reporting requirements applies to all AML Pilot projects including the current fiscal year (FY 2020) and all previous years of the AML Pilot Program (FY 2016 - FY 2019).
 This program is deemed by Congress as a "pilot" and involves the significant expenditure of Federal funds.
 As such, OSMRE is obligated to report to Congress and the public on the use of AML Pilot funds, as well as the benefits derived from their use.
 To this end, OSMRE will compile an Annual AML Pilot Program Report that will evaluate the economic impact of the Program and the status of AML Pilot projects within each State and Tribe.
-To assist OSMRE in preparing this report, each State and Tribal AML Program will be required to provide information on their AML Pilot projects to OSMRE no later than September 30 of each year.
-In addition to regular grant performance reporting, State and Tribal AML programs are required to submit the following information:
+To assist OSMRE in preparing this report, each State and Tribal AML Program must provide information on their AML Pilot projects to OSMRE no later than September 30 of each year.
+In addition to the annual grant and performance reporting, State and Tribal AML programs are required to submit the following information:

-- A list of AML Pilot projects that received AML Pilot Grants for each funding year. - A summary of the process used by each State/Tribe to solicit, develop and select projects. - Current status of each AML Pilot project, including: - AML Pilot funding amount requested vs. actual amount received; - All other funding source(s) leveraged (e.g., in-kind services, private contribution, AML grants, etc.); - Total amount expended on the project to date and the amount expected to be spent; - Project partners; - Economic benefits/performance measures accomplished to date; - Expected benefits/outstanding performance measures to be accomplished and timelines for completion.
+- A list of AML Pilot projects that received AML Pilot grants for each funding year. - A summary of the process used by each State/Tribe to solicit, develop and select projects. - Current status of each AML Pilot project, including: - AML Pilot funding amount requested vs. actual amount received; - All other funding source(s) leveraged (e.g., in-kind services, private contribution, AML grants, etc.); - Total amount expended on the project to date and the amount expected to be spent; - Project partners; - Economic benefits/performance measures accomplished to date; - Expected benefits/outstanding performance measures to be accomplished and timelines for completion. - The status of any real property purchased for purposes of the AML Pilot approved activity.